comrade-coop/apocryph/README.md

 Another building block of Apocryph protocol are *facts*.
 Facts can be: slot claims, confirmed blocks, rejected block or externally signed blocks.
-The high level goal of the protocol is to enable virtual nodes to determine find the "ground truth" by combining their knowledge with observations of the facts produced by other nodes.
-Virtual nodes gather knowledge by using *querying* other virtual nodes and validating the responses.
+The high level goal of the protocol is to enable virtual nodes to find the "ground truth" by combining their knowledge with observations of the facts produced by other nodes.
+Virtual nodes gather knowledge by using *querying* other virtual nodes and validating their responses.
 The observation of facts by a virtual node is achieved with *gossiping*.

 #### Selection

 Virtual nodes selection is done using algorithm inspired by [King of the Hill](https://automaton.network/#i_koh).
 For every consensus instance there is matrix of slots identified by bytes prefix.
-For every slot there is random salt that changes periodically.
-Every node that participates in the network try to produce private key the corresponds to a public key with a slot prefix using an algorithm similar to [Vanitygen](https://en.bitcoin.it/wiki/Vanitygen).
+For every slot there is a random salt that changes periodically.
+Every node that participates in the network tries to produce private key the corresponds to a public key with a bytes prefix using an algorithm similar to [Vanitygen](https://en.bitcoin.it/wiki/Vanitygen).
 Upon discovery of a pair of public and private keys with the desired properties the following procedure is initiated:

 1. Prefix of public key is used for selecting a slot